kparc/kcc/README.md

 4 32
 ```

-And here is comes: once we drop the brackets, it suddenly becomes absolutely natural to read this expression *right to left*.
+And here it comes: once we drop the brackets, it suddenly becomes absolutely natural to read this expression *right to left*.
 Take your time to contemplate and absorb this fact.
 In very little time you will see how it works in practice, and once you put it to practice yourself, you will agree that this way of functional composition is simple, elegant and intuitive:

 **k expressions are read, written and evaluated right to left.**